Veteran Salute: Byron Bayers raises top notch Hereford cattle after Air Force service

 After another 16 years in the reserve, his military service was up.

-Bayers had married Pauline Oberg in 1953 so she spent a year with him on the mountaintop, in a small trailer house just off the military base.
+Bayers had married Pauline Oberg in 1953 so she spent the second year with him on the mountaintop, in a small trailer house just off the military base.

 When the two years were up, the young couple returned to the Bayers Ranch which they would eventually buy from Byron's parents and five sisters.